SwedbankPay/developer.swedbankpay.com/_includes/problems/generic.md

 ### Payment Instrument Specific Problems

-Problem types for a specific payment instrument will have a URI in the format `https://api.payex.com/psp/errordetail/<payment-instrument>/<error-type>`.
+Problem types for a specific payment instrument will have a URL in the format `https://api.payex.com/psp/errordetail/<payment-instrument>/<error-type>`.
 You can read more about the payment instrument specific problem messages below: